Chiradeep-Banik/Learning-NodeJS/README.md

     - Used the request module to fetch the weather data from the API
     - Took data from the user and used a GEOCODE api to get the latitude and longitude
     - Used another api to get the weather data from the latitude and longitude
+    - Used callback pipelining to feed the data from one api to another